 Teaching skills, Kansas Law, methodology, written exam.
 Students enrolled in the Seminar Program are not eligible for Financial Aid.
 The course of study is a combination of classroom and practical experiences designed to give the student the best possible instruction.
 Well-qualified instructors work closely with students both in small group experiences and in individual situations.

 The professional component consists of 300-450 hours of instruction, built around the following elements:

 Hours

-The Professional Teacher.
-20-30
+The Professional Teacher

-Student Motivation and Learning 40-60
+Student Motivation and Learning

-Methods, Management and Materials 150-225
+Methods, Management and Materials

-Testing and Evaluation 60-90
+Testing and Evaluation

-Evaluation
+Evaluation 30-45

-Total 300-450 hours
+Total

 (5 college credit hours)